Highlights of Cambodia Tour & Amazing Angkor Wat

 Day 6 – Siem Reap / Angkor

 Today you will be exploring the wondrous ancient ruins of Angkor.
 Starting at the south gate, you will see Angkor Thom, famous for its series of colossal human faces carved in stone.
 Next, take a visit to the impressive Bayon Temple, with its multitude of smiling stone faces.
-You will also explore the Royal Enclosure, Phimeanakas, Preah Khan, Neak Pean, and the Elephant Terrace.
+You will also explore the Royal Enclosure, Phimeanakas, Preah Khan, Neak Pean, the Elephant Terrace, and Ta Prohm, the jungle temple which has been engulfed by the surrounding trees and featured in many a Hollywood movie.
+In the afternoon you will head out to discover the beautiful Angkor Wat, one of the most extraordinary monuments in the world.
 If there is time, you can also walk up to Phnom Bakheng Hill, for spectacular sunset views over these incredible sandstone monuments.
 Overnight in Siem Reap.

 Day 7 – Siem Reap / Angkor

 After breakfast, you will be transferred to the community village, located 20km from Siem Reap town.
 On the way you will be passing small villages and rice paddies, and once you reach the village, you will be taken by ox-cart to see the daily activity of the rural villagers and learn about their way of life.
 You will also visit a local school, pagodas, and have lunch with the local people.
 After lunch, you’ll head back to the Angkor area to Bantey Srei, a 10th century Hindu temple dedicated to the God, Shiva.
 During the trip you will visit the temple of Bantey Samre where, according to legend, a farmer became King of the Sweet Cucumbers.
 Overnight in Siem Reap.